MoFEM/mofem-cephas/joss/paper.md

-  `MoFEM` provides a convenient application programming interface allowing user to freely choose the approximation basis (e.g. Legrende or Jacobi polynomials) independently from the approximation space, and type and dimension of the field.
+  `MoFEM` provides a convenient application programming interface allowing user to freely choose the approximation basis (e.g. Legrende or Jacobi polynomials) independently of the approximation space, and type and dimension of the field.
 A user can approximate scalar and vectorial fields on scalar basis functions, or vectorial and tensorial fields on vectorial bases.
   Moreover, `MoFEM` permits the construction of tensorial fields on tensorial bases, e.g. bubble basis of zero normal and divergence-free basis functions; see [@gopalakrishnan2012second] for an example of such a space.
 A `MoFEM` user can also freely set the approximation order on each entity of an element separately, e.g. edge, face, volume, or define a field on the skeleton.
+In \autoref{fig:convergence}
-In \autoref{fig:convergence}, we present a convergence study for the mixed formulation of a transport/heat conduction problem.
-In the code snippet below, we outline the definition of approximation space, basis and order for each field in this example:
+  a convergence study for the mixed formulation of a transport/heat conduction problem is presented, while the code snippet below outlines the definition of approximation space, basis and order for each field in this example:

   ```cpp